Home

 Choosing recovery for your parents, your partner, your friends, or other loved ones is more than enough reason to stick with treatment in the critical first stages.
 However, it shouldn’t be the only form of motivation for your actions, especially as you progress in your recovery journey with bulimia and start focusing on why you personally should change your own disordered habits.

 Extrinsic drives come with an expiration date.
-Eventually, the reward or avoidance of punishment loses its value or purpose, and with no inherent drive to sustain the behavior, a person might feel that persisting on their own is impossible.
+Eventually, the reward or avoidance of punishment loses its value or purpose, and with no inherent drive to sustain the behavior, a person might feel that persisting on their own is impossible and their eating disorder recovery motivation is lost.

 The external forces once driving you may even become a negative motivator, regressing your recovery by encouraging unhealthy behaviors.
 Maybe people stopped complimenting how you looked, or maybe your family bearing down on you and pressuring you to recover drove you into further secrecy and maladaptive habits.